17 April 1974

 As for the other two, Wright didn’t get out of jail until the mid-1990s.
 He then disappeared, this time permanently.
 Mitchell, who remained at large after Reid and Wright’s arrest in Sedona, went solo in the robbery business.
 Robbing department stores and banks from Florida to Arizona, Reid became number seven on the FBI’s most wanted list.
 He was described as “armed and dangerous and an escape risk.”
 Mitchell missed his two colleagues who had previously taken care of all those important heist details.
 He got sloppy and was finally tracked down in early 1983 to the small town of Astatula, Florida, and was apprehended by the FBI.
 He was transferred to San Diego to stand trial for the Bank of America heist as well as for the robbery of an Arizona Bank.
 He ended up in the Arizona State Penitentiary looking at decades behind bars.
 But after four years, he and two other inmates successfully broke out via a ventilation shaft.
 He fled to the Philippines, got married, and had a son.
 He supported his family through an occasional trip back state-side to rob more banks.
 His career finally came to an end in 1994 in the little town of Southaven, Mississippi when be bungled his last bank robbery.
 He got 30 years in Leavenworth Penitentiary in Kansas.
 In 2006, Mitchell died of cancer in a prison hospital in Butner, North Carolina, his request to be transferred to Canada denied.

 The story of the Stopwatch Gang wasn’t quite over.
 Stephen Reid couldn’t adapt to his new life on the outside.
 Back on drugs, he held up a bank in 1999 with an accomplice in Victoria, British Columbia, making off with $93,000.
 In the ensuing chase, he fired shots at the police.
 He was apprehended and sentenced to eighteen years for armed robbery and attempted murder.
 Returned in prison, he resumed writing.
 In 2013, he published a collection of essays titled A Crowbar in the Buddhist Garden: Writing from Prison.
-He is now out of jail living in British Columbia with Susan Musgrave who stood by her man despite everything.
+After his release from jail, he resumed his life with Susan Musgrave who stood by her man despite everything.
+On 12 June 2018, Stephen Reid died in a Haida Gwaii hospital in British Columbia.
+He was 68 years old.

 Story idea courtesy of André LaFlamme, Ottawa Free Tours, http://www.ottawafreetour.com/.